Photo: Yi-Chun Wu

 Nicole Vaughan-Diaz

-is a choreographer, filmmaker, and performer based in Asheville, NC.
-Originally from Miami, FL, Vaughan-Diaz earned a BFA in Dance Performance from the University of South FL (2013), where she was granted the BRAVO and Hope Rietschlin scholarship awards for exceptional artistry.
-Additionally, Vaughan-Diaz has studied at Springboard Danse Montreal (Canada) and b12 Berlin Festival (Germany).
+is a choreographer, performer, and filmmaker based in Asheville, North Carolina.
+Originally from Miami, Florida, she holds a BFA in Dance Performance from the University of South Florida, where she received the BRAVO and Hope Rietschlin scholarships for exceptional artistry.
+Her work has been recognized for its rigor, emotional intensity, and precision, marked by a fearless physicality and a poetic attention to detail.

-As a performer, Vaughan-Diaz has been a core member of Kate Weare Company (NYC) since 2013 and was nominated for the prestigious Princess Grace Award for Performance.
-Additionally, she has had the pleasure of performing works by Doug Varone, Rosie Herrera, Sasha Waltz, Michael Foley, Kate Hilliard, Luke Murphy, and ODC/Dance.
+As a performer, Vaughan-Diaz has been a core member of the critically acclaimed Kate Weare Company (NYC) since 2013.
+She has also performed works by Doug Varone, Rosie Herrera, Sasha Waltz, Michael Foley, Kate Hilliard, Luke Murphy, and ODC/Dance, contributing a refined physical intelligence and depth to a wide range of choreographic voices.

 Ryan Rouland-Smith